Original print club

 Top, left to right: Kumiko Uehara, Masumi Kanou and Saki Tachibana Bottom, left to right: Mitsuba and Tomomi Nakamura |

 In the mid 2000s prints rose in popularity because they added storytelling to the pieces and their unique names did help a lot to add to this sense of dreaminess.
 This is why you will find a lot of prints related to fairytales like Baby, the Stars Shine Bright's Cinderella series, Snow White series and Thumbelina series.
 Angelic Pretty also found inspiration in fairy tales with their Cinderella and Sleeping Beauty series.
-I feel this also led to the boom of what is colloquially known as "over-the-top sweet Lolita" which is a style of Lolita fashion influenced by Decora fashion.
+I feel this also led to the boom of what is colloquially known as "over-the-top sweet Lolita" which is a style of Lolita fashion influenced by kawaii fashion.
 The reason for this is that it paved the way for more creative color combinations which were featured heavily in Angelic Pretty's promotional material back then.
 Unfortunately, when something gets popular others will try to get a piece of the pie.
 This was mainly done by Bodyline and Dream of Lolita, who both made replicas of existing Lolita fashion pieces.
 If you wish to know what pieces Bodyline copied and tried to pass off as their own design, I recommend you read Stephano's post 140 Times Bodyline Made Knockoffs and Replicas of Other J-fashion Brands.
 The post is structured per brand so you can go through it alphabetically.

 Maki and Asuka in Paris by Camille (2009) |